-The CVEO's and MCI's mainly work Monday through Friday from the hours of 0300 - 2000.
-Both CVEO's and MCI's have holidays and weekends off.
-It is possible for the CVEO's and MCI's to work on the weekend or on a holiday, if they change their day off during the work week or if they are going to work the Voluntary Inspection Program (VIP) project.
+The MCI's mainly work Monday through Friday from the hours of 0300 - 2000, while the CVEO's work a schedule which requires them to work on the weekends.
+MCI's have holidays and weekends off, while CVEO's could potentially work on a holiday.
+It is possible for MCI's to work on the weekend or on a holiday, if they change their day off during the work week, CVEO's and MCI's can work the Voluntary Inspection Program (VIP) from the High Priority Grant during any scheduled time off.

-Indiana does not make the division units (CVEO's and MCI's) working, work specific corridors unless their seems to be a continual issues with CMV crashes in particular areas or corridors.
+Indiana does not make the division units (CVEO's and MCI's) working, work specific corridors unless there seems to be a continual issue with CMV crashes in particular areas or corridors.
+Indiana has inspectors that conduct inspections in the rural areas of the state.
 Indiana has more inspectors allocated in the areas/corridors with a higher amount of CMV traffic, in an attempt to reduce the number of CMV fatalities.
-Indiana will also have an enforcement presence in and around workzones, to help deter crashes along with keeping workers safe.
+Indiana will also have an enforcement presence in and around work zones, to help deter crashes along with keeping workers safe.

-The non-division inspectors work various hours and shifts and also work during weekends and holidays.
+The non-division inspectors work various hours and shifts, and also work during weekends and holidays.
 The non-division inspectors are our safety blanket and help make sure that an inspector is working when a CMV needs to be inspected.
 With the number of non-division inspectors along with our division inspectors, there is always a certified inspector on duty at any given time.

-The CVEO's and MCI's do not conduct traffic stop without doing an inspection, we strongly encourage traffic enforcement on non-CMV's which drive recklessly around CMV's.
+The CVEO's and MCI's do not conduct traffic stops on CMVs without doing an inspection, we strongly encourage traffic enforcement on non-CMV's which drive recklessly in close proximity to CMV's.
 Indiana's main goal is to reduce the amount of CMV fatalities.
 While our main goal is to inspect as many CMV's as possible in an attempt to reduce the number of fatalities.
 There are insistences where the driving behavior of non-CMV's might be so reckless that enforcement action needs to be taken on that non-CMV driver.
-When this occurs, Indiana has no way to measure the amount of non-CMV's stopped while a CVEO is working towards his percentage that is grant funded.
+Indiana will provide data on the number of traffic contacts for violations on non- CMVs impacting CMV safety and the number of citations on non-CMVs impacting CMV safety.
+Indiana will also give data on the number of other calls for service grant funded personnel respond to.
+This includes, but not limited to the following: crashes (PD, PI, fatal, and commission), assist motorist, and slide-offs.
+Indiana State Troopers are also required to work two special details a year or the Indiana State Fair.
+Each quarter Indiana will detail what special events occurred during each reporting period.
+Indiana will capture this data utilizing our electronic ticket writing program and our online records management program.

-Indiana possible sees a decrease in inspections conducted from FFY 2020 through FY 2022.
-The possible reasons for this decrease is due to inspectors getting promoted out of the CVED.
-Along with inspectors being promoted, many of our MCI's are eligible for retirement and there is the constant battle of retaining new inspectors that might leave for a higher wage.
+Indiana possibly sees a decrease in inspections conducted in FFY 2022.
+The reasons for this decrease is due to inspectors getting promoted out of the CVED.
+Along with inspectors being promoted, many of our MCI's, Sergeants, and CVEOs are eligible for retirement, and there is the constant battle of retaining new inspectors that might leave for a higher wage.